nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ---------------
 ## Introduction

 ChopChop is a food recipe management system, which aims to make it easier for people to manage their recipes and ingredients in an easy and effective manner.
-It is a *desktop app*, optimised for use through typing textual commands, rather than with a point-and-click GUI.
+It is a *desktop app*, optimised for use through typing textual commands, rather than with a point-and-click graphical user interface (GUI).
 For fast typists, ChopChop will be able to manage your recipes more efficiently than other applications.

 However, ChopChop also features a graphical interface to display ingredients and recipes in an interactive form.